Home > Resources > How to move iPhone pictures to laptop

 Conclusion

-This article introduces various ways to get your photos transferred from iPhone to laptop, ranging from wired options (Microsoft Photos App, File Explorer, iPhone Data Transfer Software) to wireless solutions (iCloud, other cloud-based services).
+This article introduces various ways to get your photos from iPhone onto laptop, ranging from wired options (Microsoft Photos App, File Explorer, Appgeeker iPhone Data Transfer) to wireless solutions (iCloud, other cloud-based services).
 These methods are compatible with laptops from major brands, including Lenovo, HP, Dell, ASUS, and more.
 Choose the one that suits you best and get started!

 Highlight